operand/agency/docs/README.md

 * `help`\
 Returns a list of all actions on this agent.
 This is used by agents for action discovery.
-You normally do not need to implement this method but you may do so for example, to filter which actions are returned.
+You normally do not need to implement this method but you may do so for example, to control which actions are returned to other agents.

 * `response`\
 If an action method returns a value, this method will be called with the value.